powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

   - When `connected = false` the DC terminal is disconnected from its associated DC Node.
 - By changing the `open` attribute of a `DcSwitch`.

-PowSyBl's iIDM topology processor computes DC Buses as follows:
+PowSyBl's IIDM topology processor computes DC Buses as follows:
 - A DC Bus is formed when there is at least one DC Terminal connected to a DC Node.
 - DC Nodes linked by a closed DC switch are considered part of the same DC Bus.
 - A DC Node with no switch connected but with at least a DC Terminal connected will form a DC Bus.